tdslaine/pulse-staking-dashboard/README.md

-# Lighthouse staking dashboard
+# PLS staking dashboard

-Made by Yoldark from Prysm lot of keys dashboard
-It is not the same as the prysm's one because lighthouse do not provide the same information.
-I have adapted the dashboard to make it works.
-I upgraded the dashboard and changed a lot of things making it not a 1:1 copy of the prysm dashboard.
-Doc for the prysm dashboard : https://docs.prylabs.network/docs/prysm-usage/monitoring/grafana-dashboard/#creating-and-importing-dashboards

-It is my first exported dashboard, you may need to adapt it to your usage.
-Feel free to open issues and provide new elements improvement.

-You need cryptowat to retrieve currency price Here is the doc from prysm https://docs.prylabs.network/docs/prysm-usage/monitoring/currency-converter/
-It should run without though.
-Supports pairs: etheur,ethusd,ethgbp,ethcad,ethchf,ethjpy,ethbtc

-This graph is gain and running monitoring oriented, you should use another graph if you want system monitoring oriented graphs
+Based by Yoldark's work.

 <img src=preview.PNG>

 # Requirement
 * Grafana 8
 * Prometheus with more than 30 days of data retention
-* Cryptowat (optionnal)
-* Lighthouse "Tony" version with metrics enabled (bn et vc)  and validator monitor on bc
+* Cryptowat (optional) << I don't know how to configure this.
+Any help will be appreciated!
+* Nodes: Execution, Consensus and Validator with metrics on.

 # Features
 * Handle lot of keys
-* Display annualized %
+* Display annualized % (kind of)
-* Support currency conversion thanks cryptowat
+* ~Support currency conversion thanks cryptowat~  << This have not been implemented yet!
-* Always display eth gains
+* Displays PLS gains
 * Display status of validators (was very hard to do)
 * Built in alerts
 * Display attestation, aggregate and proposed count per validators